My name is Sergio Lopez, and I’m running for Campbell City Council.

 After going to public schools my whole life, I was fortunate enough to be accepted to Yale University on a full scholarship.
 I worked in fields like journalism and public policy to learn how to have a seat at the table, refusing to wait for a title or position before doing the hard work of making change happen.

 When I went to Yale, my mom would get questions from friends and family who couldn’t understand why I would leave home.
 She would explain that I was going so I could come back and work to help build our community.
 That’s exactly what I’ve done, serving on the Campbell Historical Museum Foundation Board, building the next generation of leaders in our community, and helping shape policy at the local, state, and national levels.
+I’m a small business owner and proud member of the Campbell Chamber of Commerce, as well as an advisor to Fortune 500 executives and civic institutions on public policy issues.

 Yours in community,